Gottfried Feder: Early life and education

 Feder was born in Würzburg on 27 January 1883, the son of civil servant Hans Feder and Mathilde Feder (née Luz).
 After being taught in a humanistic gymnasium in Würzburg, he studied engineering in Berlin and Zürich.
 He founded a construction company in 1908 that became particularly active in Bulgaria where it built a number of official buildings.

 Feder claimed that he studied financial politics and economics on his own from 1917 onward, but there is no evidence to back up this claim.
 He developed a hostility towards wealthy bankers during World War I and wrote a "manifesto on breaking the shackles of interest", Brechung der Zinsknechtschaft, in 1919.
 He called for the 1932 NSDAP programme that demanded a nationalisation of all banks and an abolition of interest.

 In 1919, Feder, together with Anton Drexler, Dietrich Eckart and Karl Harrer, were involved in the founding of the Deutsche Arbeiterpartei (German Workers' Party-DAP).
-Adolf Hitler met him in the summer of 1919 while he was in an anti-Bolshevik training course at Munich university—funded by the army and organized by Major Karl Mayr—and Feder became his mentor in finance and economics.
+Adolf Hitler met him in the summer of 1919 while he was in an anti-Bolshevik training course at the Ludwig-Maximilians-Universität München—funded by the army and organized by Major Karl Mayr—and Feder became his mentor in finance and economics.
 He helped to inspire Hitler's opposition to "Jewish finance capitalism."
 Delivering political courses alongside Feder was Karl Alexander von Müller (son of Bavaria's Culture Minister) who spotted Hitler's oratorical ability and forwarded his name as a political instructor for the army—an important step in Hitler's career.

 Feder agreed with Houston Stewart Chamberlain, claiming that World War I had been long planned by Jews to overthrow Germany's Hohenzollern dynasty and grab power for themselves.